Real Estate Education

 - Hire contractors, supervise renovations, and resell the property

-- Use a licensed agent to list and sell the renovated property (paying their commission as part of closing costs)
+- Use a licensed agent to list and sell the renovated property, paying their commission as part of closing costs

 - Execute purchase contracts and sale contracts as a principal

-What Requires a License
+What requires a license

 - Listing someone else's property for sale and receiving compensation